BlueSpaceCatno2/BSC-DOS/README.md

 vist https://github.com/WesternGamer 's page, he helped with a decent ammount of code.

+To install the latest version, go to this link: https://github.com/BlueSpaceCatno2/BSC-DOS

 Instructions: on start you can type - help for a list of commands.

 Command list: